Let’s be honest: the fastest way to kill your outreach is to look spammy.

 Respect the rails

-- Keep targeting tight: stage, cheque, geo, thesis.
+- Keep targeting tight: stage, cheque size, geo, thesis.

-- If restricted, cool down, refresh copy, and improve fit.
+- If restricted: cool down, refresh copy, tighten fit, then restart small.

 InMail basics